Naph/searchlight/README.md

     }
 }
 ```
-To resync with an existing database, the models stored in `searchlight.repositories` will have their indices built using the supplied command:
+Storing this model's fully qualified classname in `searchlight.repositories` config ensures their indices are built when running:
 ```bash
 php artisan index:all
 ```
+This command destroys all existing indexed documents in the process.
 ## Requirements
 Currently only supports PHP7 and latest versions of Laravel and Lumen.
 ## License